isochronous/backbone.babysitter/readme.md

 * without
 * isEmpty

-These methods can be called directly on the container, to iterate and process the views held by the container.
+These methods can be called directly on the container, to iterate andprocess the views held by the container.

 ```js
 var container = new Backbone.ChildViewContainer();